nodejs/node/doc/api/modules.md

 `require('./some-library')` would attempt to load `./some-library/lib/some-library.js`.

-This is the extent of Node.js's awareness of `package.json` files.
+This is the extent of the awareness of `package.json` files within Node.js.

 If there is no `package.json` file present in the directory, or if the `'main'` entry is missing or cannot be resolved, then Node.js